imanolbarberia/dynamic_prompt/readme.md

 ```

 ## Configuration
 Some parameters can be configured before importing this script.
-If any variable
-is already defined when you import the script, the value will not be
-overwritten.
-See the script to learn how to redefine them.
+When installing
+the script, a default configuration file `.cfg_dynamic_prompt` is created
+in the `$HOME` folder with a sample (default) configuration.

+Currently configurable variables:

   1. `DYN_PROMPT_BRANCH_COLOR` is an array or color numbers for branch names.
 By
      default, branch names are taken from git flow.
 Real, visual color might